migupl/drop-photo-get-exif-data/README.md

 In the example, some processing is done for GeoJSON[^2] files.

+# On complete

+The Web Component *drop-photo-for-exif* through the event 'drop-photo-for-exif:completed-batch' when all dropped files have been processed.

 ## Helpers

 A [container is used for hot reloading](https://github.com/migupl/hot-reloading-container) during development.